fiveham/Repeated_Phrases/README.md

 If the style (such as the text colors) is not to your liking, you can open **style.css** in a text editor and change it.
 For example, changing the **color: #??????;** values in the CSS file (in the section titled /\*GENERAL CONCERNS\*/) to some other colors, such as **color: blue;** or **color: white;**.
 Don't forget the **semicolon** (;).

 ---
-##Switching to/from Boiled Leather, Ball of Beasts, Etc.
+##Switching to/from Boiled Leather, Ball of Beasts, etc.

 If and when you choose to read with a different chapter order or with a different limit for the linked phase size, run the application, specify a trail-file that has the chapter-order you want, and click "Change Chapter Order" or "Change Trail (Keep Link Order)" if you don't care about the chapter sequence assumed by the in-text links.